Building Robust & Inclusive Democracy

 Who can apply?

-Students who have been admitted to Tufts' School of Arts & Sciences are eligible to apply for the program, with the exception of BFA, SMFA and NEC combined degree students and those selected for BLAST due to overlapping summer requirements.
+Students who have been admitted to Tufts' School of Arts & Sciences are eligible to apply for the program, with the exception of BFA and SMFA combined degree students and those selected for BLAST due to overlapping summer requirements.
 We welcome and are proud to have international students in our cohorts each year!

 When should I apply?